-Erica is a proud native of Alexandria, Virginia in the D.C. metropolitan area, and a graduate of William & Mary in Williamsburg, Virginia with a Bachelor’s degree in American Studies and Government.
-They are currently based in Seattle, Washington and entering their second fellowship year with the Justice Leadership Program - Pacific Northwest (JLP) via the United Church of Christ (UCC).
-Through JLP, Erica is working with the Church Council of Greater Seattle as a faith-based community organizer focusing on housing justice in Seattle and at Liberation UCC as a Social Justice intern.
-They are a 2018-2019 Krista Colleague through the Krista Foundation for Global Citizenship, and an alum of the Young People For (YP4) fellowship.
+E.N.
+West, affectionately called "E", proudly hails from Alexandria, Virginia in the D.C. metropolitan area, and is a graduate of William & Mary in Williamsburg, Virginia with a Bachelor’s degree in American Studies and Government.
+They are currently based in Seattle, Washington, completing their second fellowship year with the Justice Leadership Program - Pacific Northwest (JLP) via the United Church of Christ (UCC).
+Through JLP, West is working with the Church Council of Greater Seattle as a faith-based community organizer, in addition to serving at Liberation UCC.
+They are a 2018-2019 Krista Colleague through the Krista Foundation for Global Citizenship, and a 2017-2018 alumnx of the Young People For (YP4) fellowship.

-In Fall 2019, Erica will matriculate to Vanderbilt Divinity School in Nashville, Tennessee for their Master of Divinity degree.
-They feel called to movement chaplaincy, an emerging ministry which pairs justice work with pastoral care, but ultimately, their goal is to be the person they needed when they were younger.
+They feel called to movement chaplaincy, an emerging ministry which pairs justice work with pastoral care, but ultimately their goal is to be the person they needed when they were younger.

 In their personal life, West enjoys black turtlenecks, boxing, taquerias, POC-led environmental justice organizing, reading social justice literature, and listening to queer podcasters of color.